 Extending and Restricting Resources

-Extending and restricting resources (collectively known as 'constraining a resource') is done with a "StructureDefinition" resource, which is a statement of rules about how the elements in a resource are used, and where extensions are used in a resource.
+Extending and restricting resources (collectively known as 'profiling a resource') is done with a "StructureDefinition" resource, which is a statement of rules about how the elements in a resource are used, and where extensions are used in a resource.

 Changing Cardinality

 One key function of profiles is to change the cardinality of an element.
 A profile can restrict the cardinality of an element within the limits of the base structure it is constraining.
-This table summarises what that means:
+This table summarizes what types of restrictions are allowed: